 During the last days before the Allied surrender to Japan, numbers of injured were evacuated from Singapore by hospital ships to Batavia where they boarded other ships bound for Colombo or continued onto Colombo.
-There were also sick/injured picked up from Batavia.
+There were also the sick/injured soldiers picked up from Batavia.
 During this time civilians, ie women and children continued to be evacuated mostly to Fremantle.
 One can only begin to imagine the fear and mayhem of Singapore harbour!

-And so many women and children did not escape Singapore, becoming prisoners of the IJA.
+Many women and children did not escape Singapore, becoming prisoners of the IJA.

-At Batavia, Captain Melville of the ‘Wi Suii’ and the evacuees transferred to the British Hospital Ship ‘Karapi’ which then sailed to Colombo arriving on 22 February 1942.
+At Batavia, Captain Melville of the ‘Wu Suii’ and the evacuees transferred to the British Hospital Ship ‘Karapi’ which then sailed to Colombo arriving on 22 February 1942.
 Here the patients were transferred to Australian General Hospital No. 12 where they were able to recover before being repatriated to Australia.

 Capt Melville also remained at the convalescent hospital until a suitable ship arrived to sail them back to Australia.